 Background & Justification

-Within the framework of the SIRWASH initiative, the Inter-American Development Bank (IDB), with financing from the Swiss Cooperation (SDC), has been supporting efforts to strengthen the sustainability of rural water and sanitation services across Latin America and the Caribbean.
+Within the framework of the SIRWASH initiative, the Inter-American Development Bank (IDB) has been supporting efforts to strengthen the sustainability of rural water and sanitation services across Latin America and the Caribbean.

 Despite progress in expanding infrastructure, rural water services face structural challenges: limited financial resources, weak cost-recovery mechanisms, and institutional constraints affecting reliable operations and maintenance (O&M).